I am an artist from Buenos Aires living in England, UK. My latest series ‘Space Dive’ is permanently on display in Chester.

 I create unique pieces of art

 Every digital collage is a collection of thoughts on particular subjects as well as being sea - and dream - inspired.
 I combine objects in certain ways to get across different meanings.
 I embrace the monstrous aspect of deep sea creatures and the timeless beauty of the female figure.
 I like juxtaposition and unusual combinations of objects in order to provoke thought.
-Each of my pieces comes with a little story, although they serve only as one of the many ways each piece of art can be read.

 GRAPHIC DESIGN AT ITS FINEST